 Students in Year 12 can apply for the role of Head Girl or Head Boy.
 Senior prefects and staff then vote for their preferred students.
 They function as the highest representatives of the student body and also become Student Governors who present student issues to the Chair of Governors and the Principal.

-More info: 6th form team, Mr Leyburn
+More info: Sixth Form team, Mr Leyburn

 Prefects (senior and junior)

 Year 12 and 10 students apply in Term 3-4 for the role of prefects.
 The applications will be discussed at SLT and Pastoral level and decisions made.
 Prefects, as well a sitting on the Student Leadership Team, have a range of responsibilities and duties and also support positive behaviour around the academy.
-They will need to be seen as positive role models in their everyday interactions at NOA.
+They will need to be seen as positive role models in their everyday interactions at the academy.

 Student ambassadors are called upon during the year for parents’ evenings, open days, and to act as tour guides for visitors and will be given training to support them in this role.
-Their primary role is to act as good publicists for the Academy.
+Their primary role is to act as good publicists for the academy.
 All students are encouraged to become North Oxfordshire Academy ambassadors at some point in their education.